Anvesha764/Nanomatch1/README.md

 A limit order book and matching engine written in C++20.
 Built to understand what actually happens inside an exchange — not the finance layer, but the systems layer underneath it.

-p99 latency under 800ns.
+p99 latency under 700ns on the optimized path.
 Zero heap allocations on the hot path.
 Parses real NASDAQ ITCH 5.0 binary format.

 ---